 What is biofeedback?

 The idea of controlling body functions with the mind is not new.
-Many Eastern philosophies, such as yoga, are based on the belief that meditation, and other thought processes, can control the body.
-In its modern applications, instruments that display a body function are used to direct and focus the mind.
+Many Eastern philosophies, such as yoga, are based on the belief that meditation and visualization can lead to control over automatic physical processes.

-Hooked up with electrodes to electronic equipment, a patient's breath rate, perspiration, skin temperature, blood pressure, and heartbeat are measured.
+Hooked up with electrodes to electronic equipment, a person's breathing rate, perspiration, skin temperature, blood pressure, and heartbeat are measured.
 The results are displayed on a computer screen.
 Specific devices are used to measure each body change, including:

 Electromyogram (EMG).
 This is used to measure muscle tension.